silver84/Ethereum-community-toolset/Ethereum protocol radar chart.md

-## Usability: Can Ethereum deliver satisfaction on practical use case?
+### Usability: can Ethereum deliver satisfaction on practical use case?

 Individuals or group of individuals contribute to develop, maintain or simply use the platform.
 Because of the mechanisms behind the platform, she can so deliver practical use, on personal and professional level and can be customize by individual or organization for profit or non-profit activity.
 Tools build from the Ethereum platform can be customized at will by users that want to tailor their own products and services, build new type of business or non-profit model for others.
 The tools can be upgraded as the user base grow, feedback get integrated consensually to the platform, and it is possible to build sophisticated governance model.

-## Prosperity improvement:  By participating in this ecosystem can I improve my own prosperity; can I improve the prosperity of others?
+### Prosperity improvement: by participating in this ecosystem can I improve my own prosperity; can I improve the prosperity of others?

 Individuals or group of individuals contribute in the hope to gain a reward who will improve different forms of capital:
 - Financial improvement (opportunities to secure an employment, a stream of revenue or to build a business model on top of the platform).